IohannRabeson/VCVRack-Simple/README.md

 ## Build

 ### Linux
-Compilation is tested on Linux with Clang-5.0 and Gcc-7.
+Compilation is tested on Linux with gcc-7.

 ### Osx
-Compilation is tested on Osx with Clang (xcode 8.3).
+Compilation is tested on Osx with clang.

 ## Modules